vcl/vcl/modules/input-group/README.md

 ## Usage

-An input group is formed by an `vclInputGroup` as wrapper for buttons, icograms and an input element.
+An input group is formed by an `input-group` as wrapper for buttons, icograms and an input element.

 Icograms.